 - Your insurance company will call you to set up an appointment with one of their adjusters.

 - This adjuster will represent the insurance company, and we would be happy to represent your best interests at the adjusters meeting.

-- Call your Matlock Construction and have one of our project managers represent you at this roof inspection.
+- Call your Matlock Roofing and have one of our project managers represent you at this roof inspection.
 You will need a trained professional to represent your best interest.

 - We will make sure that everything damaged is covered by your insurance company at that time!